reutmic/Ads-Website-Express.js/README.md

 <h1>Ads page - Express</h1>
-<p>A ads website project, where the user can post a new ad and see approved ads, and a
+<p>Ads website project, where the user can post a new ad and see approved ads, and a
   login option for admins, who can approve and delete ads.
 This project was made with Express.js routing.</p>